 What We Do

-we aim to produce as little waste as possible in all our practices, and to look for ways to create a waste free system in our particular part of the food system.
+we aim to produce as little waste as possible in all our practices, and to look for ways to create a waste free system.

 We apply ourselves to the task of creating an enterprise that is collaborative and human centered.

 We want to see if ‘localism’ can work in the real world.
 ‘Globalism’ is a part of everything we consume, and we are learning that it doesn’t serve all of the members of the ‘global community’ (‘supply chain’) well.
-Localism in theory can be adapted to any environment, anywhere.
+Localism, in theory, can be adapted to any environment, anywhere.
 We want to decentralize things a bit, so that people can once again take control over their lives.

 Warwick Quinton has created slow leavened sourdough breads for thirty years.
-He is one of the original artisan bakers in Australia; he knows the slower the bread takes to be made, the better it is for you.
+He is one of the original artisan bakers in Australia; he knows the longer the bread takes to be made, the better it is for you.
 His fundamental belief is that true sourdough bread is a staple food for all human beings.
 Naturally leavened breads are part of many different cultures, and they are made from many different grains for centuries.
 Bread has been a cornerstone of civilisation all around the world.

 Over the years, industrial and chemical processes have almost completely subverted the baker’s craft.
 In so doing, bread has become yet another toxic substance we have been force fed.
 In some ways, bread has become the primary example of what manufacturing does to food and nutrition, with obesity and allergy being primary concerns in the Western world where bread has always been a staple food.
 The craft of bread making has been subverted by technology, and not in a good way.